jurgen-kluft/cunittest/README.md

 ## Main Entry

-This is an example of a test application main entry:
+This is an example of a test application main entry where you can see 2 main points that need to be initialized by the user:

+- xasserthandler::sRegisterHandler (to make sure that asserts are catched by the unittest framework)
+- UnitTest::SetAllocator           (the unittest framework needs an allocator to allocate memory)

+After that you need to call ``UNITTEST_SUITE_RUN(reporter, xYourUnitTest);``

 ```c++
 bool gRunUnitTest(UnitTest::TestReporter& reporter)